Undergraduate Property – GOVT 406

 Course Description

-This course will introduce students to the principles and the laws that govern property.
+This course will introduce students to the basic principles and laws which govern contracts.

 For information regarding prerequisites for this course, please refer to the Academic Course Catalog.